 The Nessy Learning app is a safe way for children to enjoy Nessy programmes online.
 Play and learn without the worry of distractions from other websites.
 Use this app if you already have a Nessy account or want to try out Nessy Reading & Spelling.

-What age pupils is Nessy for?
+What age learners is Nessy for?

 It is designed for children 6-11 years old, although many older students find the programme helpful.
 Nessy is not just for dyslexia.
 All students benefit from Structured Literacy based upon the Science of Reading.

-How Nessy Implements Structured Literacy Methodology
+How Nessy Builds Literacy Skills

 The programme's adaptive difficulty ensures students work within their